-Beyond the specific activities and objectives of Indonesia's MRV for REDD+, the system should have the capacity to be used as a tool to implement national policies and measures beyond REDD+ activities.
-For instance, the operational SLRS should allow the tracking of land use activities across the country (not limited to REDD+).
+Beyond the specific activities and objectives of Indonesia's MRV for REDD+, the system will have the capacity to be used as a tool to implement national policies and measures beyond REDD+ activities.
+For instance, the operational SLMS will allow the tracking of some activities across the country (not limited to REDD+).
 Another example is the NFI as a means to establish a participatory approach for forest-related measurements by including local communities and the private sector.
-The early establishment of a structured long-term vision for Indonesia's Information, Monitoring and MRV System could therefore generate co-benefits for national policies and local practice.
+The early establishment of a structured long-term vision for Indonesia's Information, Monitoring and MRV system could therefore generate co-benefits for national policies and local practice.